CarlFK/pici/ansible/roles/ci/files/t1/README.md

 * t1.py - test to see if JA-1 is connected to JA-2.
 * t1.sh - script to reset, load top.bit and run the test.

+This test makes sure the build process still works.
-Building top.bit from t1.v is done somewhere else.
+Building top.bit from t1.v is done somewhere else, and then moved to the pi so it can be loaded onto the Arty.